hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     Cumulative Distribution Function Estimated by OPE Estimators

-OFRL also provides cumulative distribution OPE estimators, which enables practitioners to evaluate various risk metrics (e.g., conditional value at risk) for safety assessment.
+SCOPE-RL also provides cumulative distribution OPE estimators, which enables practitioners to evaluate various risk metrics (e.g., conditional value at risk) for safety assessment.
 Meta class and generic abstract class are available also for cumulative distribution OPE.

 Estimators